fdrmrc/code-gallery/agglomeration_poisson/README.md

 # A Discontinuous Galerkin solver for the Poisson problem on general polytopal meshes generated through mesh agglomeration

+This program solves a Poisson problem on an agglomerated polytopal mesh using a symmetric interior penalty discontinuous Galerkin (SIPG) method.
+Agglomerates are constructed by an R-tree–based spatial indexing strategy, following the approach proposed in [2].
+In addition, a graph-based METIS partitioner is also provided in this program for comparison.

 ## Running the code:

 As in the tutorial programs, type